Dunklas/Dunklas.github.io/content/posts/why-dev-diary.md

  - Sketches of ideas
  - Reasoning behind technical decisions
  - Solutions to problems that you've struggled with

+I think the greatest benefit of writing a diary is that you give yourself time to reflect on your daily work.
+You will find things that does not work well, and identify improvements for both yourself and your team.
+Another benefit is to actually see yourself grow (by highlighting accomplishments and learnings, WIP!)

 Why?
 Argument for the why!
 Some note on periods when you can't be bothered